 FastConnect: Provides a secure connection between your existing network and your virtual cloud network (VCN) over a private physical network instead of the internet.
 For more information, see FastConnect.

 IPSec VPN: Provides a secure connection between a dynamic routing gateway (DRG) and customer-premise equipment (CPE), consisting of multiple IPSec tunnels.
 The IPSec connection is one of the components forming a site-to-site VPN between a VCN and your on-premises network.
-For more information, see IPSec VPN.
+For more information, see VPN Connect.

 Internet gateway: Provides a path for network traffic between your VCN and the internet.
 For more information, see Internet Gateway.